featurevisor/featurevisor/docs/faq.md

 Featurevisor is a tool aimed at developers, and its entire workflow is based on working with a Git repository.

 Therefore there is no UI involved when it comes to changing anything.
-You will be editing YAML files in your repository, and committing them to Git.
+You will be editing files in your repository, and committing them to Git.

 Except for the [status site](/docs/site), which is a static site generated from the repository content.